jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Whilst this may visually represent a list, it is going to give certain people a very different experience.
 Each 'item' has no relation to the other, it's just one paragraph element, this would give people no indication of how many items were present and how they relate in context and order if they needed to be read sequentially.

+### Who would do that though?

-Aside from poor markup choices, there could be a other reasons for this issue occurring:
+Aside from poor markup choices, there could be a other reasons for this issue occurring.

+#### CMS WSYWYG output

-- **CMS WSYWYG** output—it may not be apparent to somebody how to add lists in a CMS WSYWYG editor.
+It may not be apparent to somebody how to add lists in a CMS WSYWYG editor.
 Causing them to just visually create the list of items (for example using the bullet point shown in the previous example).

+#### Content editor skill gaps

-- **Content editor skill gaps**—when content editors add content in a CMS it may be that they have misunderstood that using return to add items to a newline does not create a list, but it might visually appear to look like one to them in previews etc
+When content editors add content in a CMS it may be that they have misunderstood that using return to add items to a newline does not create a list, but it might visually appear to look like one to them in previews etc.

+#### Markdown/other language confusion

-- **Markdown/other language confusion**—in some content language formats, such as markdown, lists can be added by using the hyphen/asterisk to indicate a list item, and these are then translated into correct list markup.
+In some content language formats, such as markdown, lists can be added by using the hyphen/asterisk to indicate a list item, and these are then translated into correct list markup.
 It could be that somebody has mistakenly tried this thinking it might be the case.

 ### Slight tangent incoming!